-IMF agrees funding boost, extra Africa board seat
+IMF Agrees Funding Boost, Extra Africa Board Seat

-The IMF announced Saturday member nations agreed to increase their contributions to the global lender and give sub-Saharan Africa a third seat on its executive board at its first meetings on the continent since 1973.
+MARRAKESH (Morocco), Oct 15 (NNN-AGENCIES) - The IMF announced that member nations agreed to increase their contributions to the global lender and give sub-Saharan Africa a third seat on its executive board at its first meetings on the continent since 1973.

 Boosting the International Monetary Fund's quota resources and giving Africa a bigger voice within the institution were among the priorities of the week-long talks of the IMF and World Bank in Marrakech, Morocco.